mungewell/pico-timecode/README.md

 and the PIO blocks on the Pico make it very possible.

 The `ltc_freerun.py` script is a proof-of-concept, and outputs a counting LTC stream.
-Connecting this to PC audios input (via a resistor divider to reduce level), confirms that thei LTC content in the audio can be decoded.
+Connecting this to PC audios input (via a resistor divider to reduce level), confirms that the LTC content in the audio can be decoded.

 In the following screen shot the top trace is the 'raw' bitstream, and the lower is the encoded LTC stream.